 Kingsley Primary Academy joined the Cirrus Primary Academy Trust on 1st February 2017.
 The School is therefore no longer a local authority maintained school.

-The Admissions Authority for Kingsley Primary Academy will be Cirrus Primary Academy Trust.
+The Admissions Authority for Kingsley Primary Academy is Cirrus Primary Academy Trust.
 The Trust consulted on its admissions criteria in 2016 and published its policy in March 2016.

 For entry in September 2019:

 Applications for Nursery places for children who will be three years old by 1st September 2019 (born between 1/9/15 and 31/8/16) should apply directly to our Academy by completing our online form.
 We do not operate a first-come, first-served system, it is based on our admissions criteria.

-Please note that the closing date for application for Nursery admissions for September 2019 was 15th January 2019.
+Please note that the closing date for application for Nursery admissions for September 2019 – 15th January 2019.
 Please apply before this date.
 You may still apply after this date but your application will be considered as a ‘late application’.
 If there are no places available you will be contacted and your child will be placed on the waiting list.

 Click here to apply for a Nursery place for September 2019.